 G. Matthew Fricke

-I earned a BA in Anthropology (Archaeology) from Appalachian State University; and a BS in Mathematics, and MS (Artificial Intellignce) and PhD degrees in Computer Science from the University of New Mexico.
+I earned a BA in Anthropology (Archaeology) from Appalachian State University; and a BS in Mathematics, and MS (Artificial Intelligence) and PhD degrees in Computer Science from the University of New Mexico.
 Through my consulting company, Go Figure Software, I've supported researchers in the UNM Physics and Los Alamos National Labs with custom scientific software.

-My wife, Suzanne, and I have four boys: Henry, Leo, Owen, and Tristan.
-We live in Albuquerque, New Mexico, USA.
 I was born and raised in Shrewsbury, UK, but have lived in Mount Airy, North Carolina and Albuquerque, New Mexico for most of my life.
 I have been interested in computers since playing with a BBC Computer when I was nine years old.
+I came to New Mexico for Harvard Ayers' southwest field school and stayed to work for the Park Service at Petroglyph National Monument.

 Office Schedule